codecapsules-io/codecapsules-docs/docs/reference/set-up-mongodb-data-capsule.md

 ![MongoDB Database Cluster](../assets/reference/mongodb-database-cluster.png)

-To allow your data capsule to be publicly accessible, navigate to the "Overview" tab of the capsule details screen and switch the button under "Public Access" to on.
+To allow your data capsule to be publicly accessible, navigate to the "Overview" tab of the capsule details screen and toggle the switch under "Public Access" to on.

 ![Allow Public Access](../assets/reference/public-access.png)